oceanobservatories-community/2025-Summer-School-Acoustics/docs/index.md

 :class: note
 We've provided a guide for setting up the Jupyter Hub environment and installing all the dependencies that you'll need.
 See {doc}`getting_started`
 ```
+## Curriculum

+The agenda for the summer school can be found [here](https://docs.google.com/document/d/1Be6sk57svMl0TdsAXNLmgmegXWCvO56QLUQe9n24Xyk/edit?usp=sharing).

+All ipython notebooks used in the school can be found in the [NoteBooks](https://github.com/oceanobservatories-community/2025-Summer-School-Acoustics/tree/main/NoteBooks) directory of the repository.

 ## Resources
 Reading material for the summer school and helpful resources for coding